UWEX Lakes Bookstore

 Currently out of stock.

-The third edition is anticipated to be available this Winter (2018).
+The third edition is anticipated to be available in late February (2018).

 If you are interested in purchasing the third edition, please email UWEX Lakes to get on a waiting list.